lemoissonneur/VariableReference/README.md

  - UIText and UITextMeshPro extention that allow to directly update a GUI text field with the variable value for easy debug
  ![][image_ref_fdt728me]

- - Variable reference So & Mono Creator for custom types
+ - Variable reference SO & Mono Creator for custom types
  ![][image_ref_xmnfms8j]